The Best Kitchen Sink Cookies

 - 1 tsp salt

-- 1 tsp vanilla
+- 2 tsp vanilla

 - ¾ tsp baking soda

-- ½ cup toffee bits, (such as Heath)
+- ½ cup toffee bits (such as Heath)

 - 1 cup milk chocolate chips

-- 1 cup broken potato chips, (such as Ruffles)
+- 1 cup broken potato chips (such as Ruffles)

-- Flaky sea salt, (such as Maldon)
+- Flaky sea salt (such as Maldon)

 Instructions

-- Preheat the oven to 350°F and line a baking sheet with parchment paper.
+- Prepare.
+Preheat the oven to 350°F and line a baking sheet with parchment paper.
+To make more cookies at once, you can line a second sheet with parchment to bake 2 batches simultaneously.